PolinaRybalko/PolinaRybalko/README.md

-- 👋 Hi, I’m @PolinaRybalko
+- 👋 Hi, I’m @PolinaRybalko.
+I can code and tell stories with data.
-- 👀 I’m interested in Front End Web Development
-- 🌱 I’m currently learning React

 <!---
 PolinaRybalko/PolinaRybalko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.